conmaol/maglocunus/AI/LLMs/pai2025/introduction.md

 §2.2.
 The first **chatbot** (conversational agent) was Joseph Weizenbaum’s 1960s ELIZA, which used pattern matching and regular expressions.

 §2.3.
 Rule-based systems are brittle , hard to build, and a nightmare to maintain.
-As a result statistical, **machine learning** approaches became more popular from the 1990s onwards.
+As a result, statistical **machine learning** approaches became more popular from the 1990s onwards.

 §2.4.
 Traditional statistical NLP relied on human-driven **feature engineering** and feature selection – the aim is to identify features (ie. characteristics of the input) that are predictive in solving a task.

 §2.5.
 Post-2010, **deep learning** became the dominant paradigm in NLP – multi-layer neural network models that learn informative features by themselves from the raw input.

 §2.6.
-Initially, deep learning relied on **task-specific architectures** – multi-layer perceptrons, convolutional neural networks, recurrent neural networks, recursiove neural networks.
+Initially, deep learning relied on **task-specific architectures** – multi-layer perceptrons, convolutional neural networks, recurrent neural networks, recursive neural networks.

 ### The modern LLM era

 §2.7.
 The **transformer architecture** was introduced in 2017, removing the need for constructing complex task-specific architectures.
-This was followed by the invenstion of efficient **transfer-learning** techniques and by transformer-based language models like BERT.
+This was followed by the invention of efficient **transfer-learning** techniques and by transformer-based language models like BERT.

 §2.8.
 This new paradigm divides training into two stages:
 - **pre-training** – initialises the transformer model with general language capabilities